 Woodworking is a rewarding, useful hobby that can save you lots of money while providing that sweet satisfaction of seeing your ideas come to life.
 Is there anything better?
 I absolutely love that feeling of accomplishment!

 Safety should always be the first priority when woodworking.
-There is a significant potential for injury if machines aren’t used properly.
-And, even when machines are used properly, there is the potential for injury if safety precautions aren’t taken.
+There is a potential for injury if machines aren’t used properly.
+And, even when machines are used properly, there is still the potential for injury if you aren’t wearing appropriate safety gear.

 Here are some safety essentials to keep you working safely in your workshop and onto the next project.

 This post is part of the Woodworking Basics Series.

 Saws, sanders and most other woodworking equipment is LOUD.
 It’s important to protect your hearing by shielding your ears from these loud noises.

 There are lots of different types of hearing protection.
 I use the big earmuff style, but a lot of people like the small earbud style.
 It’s really your preference!
 I prefer the larger ones because I don’t have to worry if I’ve put them into my ear correctly to protect my hearing.
 I just pop them on and I’m ready to go.

 Glasses are so important to protect your eyes while woodworking.
 Dust or small pieces of wood could easily get into your eyes and cause injury if you don’t wear glasses.